konfirm/kontext/README.md

 //  load /path/to/template into the element
 <div data-kontext="template: {path: /path/to/template}">replaced</div>

-//  load the contents of an element with the id 'bar' from the /path/to/template template
+//  load the contents of an element with the attribute data-template matching 'bar'
+//  from the /path/to/template template
-<div data-kontext="template: {path: /path/to/template, selector: #bar}">replaced</div>
+<div data-kontext="template: {path: /path/to/template, selector: [data-template=bar]}">replaced</div>

 //  load the contents of an element with id 'bar' from the current document
 <div data-kontext="template: {selector: #bar}">replaced</div>